 The state will report the number of multi-day operations conducted.
 The emphasis of the operation.
 The County where the saturation patrols occurred.
 The number of CMV's contacted during the saturation patrols.
 The number of CMV inspections conducted during the saturation patrols.
-The number of CMV inspections conducted during the saturation patrols as related to the top five (5) crash causation factors.
+The number and type of citations issued during the saturation patrols as related to the top five (5) crash causation factors.
 The number of driver violations.
 The number of OOS driver violations.
 The number of vehicle violations.
-The number of OOS vehicle violations.
 The number of non-CMV's contacted.
+The number of non-CMV citations issued.